Madonahs/The-Sports-DB/README.md

 # BudgetingBuddyDraft

-So i have a general idea and i am working on a project, this repository is for my dummy project below.
+So I have a general idea and I am working on it privately, this repository is my dummy the project description is below.
-Once Ready i will publish the project to the app store. image by madonah syombua and subject to copyright.
+Once Ready I will publish the project to the app store. image by madonah syombua and subject to copyright.

 ## Budget Buddy